vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bendall), Calcutta 1905.
 Reprinted with a concordance by Reinhold

-Gr¨unendahl.
+Grünendahl.
 Stuttgart.
 Verzeichnis der orientalischen Handschriften in

 Deutschland, Supplementband 31.